Can you pay your mortgage with a credit card?

 Is missing one mortgage payment bad?

-A missed mortgage payment will be marked on your credit report and you’ll almost certainly see your credit score go down.
+Missing just one mortgage payment means your mortgage will be considered ‘in arrears’.
+This will be marked on your credit report and you’ll almost certainly see your credit score go down.

-This means you’ll have more difficulty securing other types of credit, such as a loan or other credit card, in the future.
+This means you’ll have more difficulty securing other types of credit, such as a loan or credit card, in the future.

-What bills can be paid with a credit card?
+What other bills can be paid with a credit card?

 You should be able to pay most of your household bills, including utilities and council tax, with a credit card.
-Even HMRC offers an option to pay tax bills by credit card.

 Looking for a credit card?

 Compare credit cards quickly and easily.
-Use our eligibility checker to find out which cards you’re likely to be accepted for without affecting your credit score.
+Use our eligibility checker to find out which credit cards you’re likely to be accepted for without affecting your credit score.

 Compare nowLike this?